 WASHINGTON, D.C. — The Texas Legislature completed redistricting ahead of the end of its special session, approving a congressional map late Monday evening after passing state House and Senate maps last Friday.
 Republicans in the Lone Star State control the entire redistricting process, and the three maps now head to the desk of Gov. Greg Abbott (R), who is expected to sign them into law.

-On Saturday, the House made several changes to the Senate-approved congressional map.
-Most amendments proposed by Democrats failed, however the House did restore a slim Hispanic majority in the 35th Congressional District and separated the districts of U.S. Reps.
-Sheila Jackson Lee (D-Texas) and Al Green (D-Texas), two Black members of Congress.
-The Senate-approved version had placed Reps.
+On Saturday, the state House made several changes to the state Senate-approved congressional map.
+Most amendments proposed by Democrats failed, however the state House did restore a slim Hispanic majority in the 35th District and separated the districts of U.S. Reps.
+Sheila Jackson Lee (D) and Al Green (D), two Black members of Congress.
+The state Senate-approved version had placed Reps.
 Lee and Green within the same district, forcing them to potentially primary one another.
-The Senate rejected these changes and the map went to a conference committee to reach a consensus between the two chambers.
-The conference committee reversed the House’s effort to restore one Hispanic-majority district, but kept Reps.
+The state Senate rejected these changes and the map went to a conference committee to reach a consensus between the two chambers.
+The conference committee reversed the state House’s effort to restore one majority-Hispanic district, but kept Reps.
 Lee and Green in separate districts.
-“This undemocratic map doubles down on the Republican gerrymanders of 2011, eliminates competitive seats, and ignores the demographics of the 2020 Census data,” said Eric H. Holder, Chairman of the National Democratic Redistricting Committee.
+“This undemocratic map doubles down on the Republican gerrymanders of 2011, eliminates competitive seats, and ignores the demographics of the 2020 Census data,” said Eric H. Holder, chairman of the National Democratic Redistricting Committee.
 Legal challenges to the maps are expected.